dustinpfister/blog_posts/_posts/threejs-examples-lines-deterministic.md

 ## 1 - First version of the line group module and some plug-ins for types

-In this section I will be going over the source code of the line group module that helper me with the process of creating and updating a collection of lines that are children of a group.
+In this section I will be going over the source code of the line group module that helps me with the process of creating and updating a collection of lines that are children of a group.
+In additional to the module itself I have also worked out a few types as I am calling them thus far when it comes to objects that define the logic for creating an updating the state of a group of lines.
+In the module itself I have a single built in line group type to mainly serve as a guide when knowing how to go about making a custom line group for the module.

 ### 1.1 - The line group module itself